Yuvraj-26/Full-Stack-AI-SaaS/README.md

 https://full-stack-ai-saas.vercel.app/

-Note: Some compelx AI generation request may timeout due to timeout set by API routes, this will be resolved using Vercel AI SDK with the Edge Network, providing faster  generation and content streaming suppoort
+Note: Some compelx AI generation request may timeout, displaying "Something went wrong"

+This is due to the timeout set by API routes, and will be will be resolved shortly using Vercel AI SDK with the Edge Network, providing faster generation and content streaming suppoort

 ## Technology Used
 - TSX | Typescript | Javascript